monksedo/omnifood/README.md

 ### Responsive Website Design with HTML/CSS - Training

-### Omnifood ### - A learning project that code the front end web site for a frictional food delivery company
+<strong>Omnifood</strong> - A learning project that code the front end web site for a frictional food delivery company

 This website is one of my homework project on how to build web front end using HTML/CSS.